airr-community/common-repo-wg/recommendations.md

-1. **Data Sharing and Access**: Includes recommendations pertaining to data sharing requirements/mandates, access restrictions, use of protected health information (**PHI**), donor informed consent, and intellectual property.
+1. **Data Sharing and Access**: Includes recommendations pertaining to data sharing requirements/mandates, access restrictions, use of protected health information (**PHI**) and personally identifiable information (**PII**), donor informed consent, and intellectual property.

 2. **Repository Infrastructure**: Includes recommendations and rationale for the utilization of a model that would leverage distributed repositories that are integrated through a Central Registry.
 Detailed recommendations that pertain to compliance criteria for registered repositories, specific data frameworks, and existing technologies able to support cross-repository functionality are also included in this section.

-3. **Data to be Shared**: Includes recommendations on depositing processed and raw data in registered repositories and existing databases (e.g., SRA, IEDB, dbGaP and ImmPort).
+3. **Data to be Shared**: Includes recommendations on depositing processed and raw data in registered repositories and existing databases (e.g., SRA, GenBank, IEDB, and ImmPort).

 4. **Coordination with the NIH Data Commons**: Includes recommendations centered on the adherence to standards being adopted by the broader scientific research community.
 Specifically, the Digital Object Compliance principles established as part of the NIH Data Commons Initiative.

+Within each of these categories, there are two kinds of recommendations, those that are recommendations for community or repository best practice, and those that are required of any repertoire sequence data repository that wants to receive **Compliance Status** from the AIRR CRWG.

 **Requested Feedback from AIRR attendees.** It is the intent of the CRWG that the draft recommendations detailed below serve as a solid foundation for a